cgtysnsy/reactteamprojectmenu/README.md

 ## @Kick Off meeting

--Determined the necessary points and tasks.
+* Determined the necessary points and tasks.
--Tech Lead is going to  be Çağatay Şensoy, Scrum Master is going to be Aizhan -For the first sprint, three main tasks were determined.
+* Tech Lead is going to  be Çağatay Şensoy, Scrum Master is going to be Aizhan
+* For the first sprint, three main tasks were determined.
 	- Create an App.js file for the parent component.
 It will store the states, fetching the relevant data, and render the main functions.
 	- Create a MainMenu.jsx component.
 		-It will take relevant props and show the menu dynamically.